juto-shogan/TheSecretary/README.md

-# twitter-bot
+# X-hexa-bot

-A twitter bot for full on twitter engagement and activities.
+An X bot for full on twitter engagement and activities.